SquadcastHub/squadcasthub.github.io/pages/mydoc/graylog-v4.md

 ![](images/graylog-v4-8.png)

 That is it, you are now good to go!
-Whenever an alert is triggered in LogicMonitor, an incident will be created automatically in Squadcast.
+Whenever an alert is triggered in Graylog v4, an incident will be created automatically in Squadcast.

 {{site.data.alerts.blue-note}}
 <b>FAQ:</b>
-<br/><br/><p>Q: If an alert gets resolved in LogicMonitor, does LogicMonitor send auto-resolve signals to Squadcast?<br/><br/>A: Yes, LogicMonitor sends auto-resolve signals to Squadcast.</p>
+<br/><br/><p>Q: If an alert gets resolved in Graylog v4, does Graylog v4 send auto-resolve signals to Squadcast?<br/><br/>A: No, Graylog v4 does not send any auto-resolve signals to Squadcast.
+Incidents for alerts from Graylog v4 need to be manually resolved in Squadcast.</p>
 {{site.data.alerts.end}}